 Financial Goals to Reach Before You Turn 30

 When you're in your 20s, you go through a lot of changes.
-You will graduate from college and start your first job.
+You may graduate from college and start your first job.
 You may move onto a second job and work your way up the career ladder.
-You may return to graduate school to get a Masters degree.
-You may get married and start a family.
+You may return to graduate school to get a master's degree.
+On a more personal note, you may get married and start a family.

 It is difficult to set milestones for this decade because people take different career and life paths.
 However, these five goals will benefit you no matter which direction your life takes.
 If you take these steps and follow a financial plan, you may be on the way to being financially successful throughout your life.

 Although you may not be able to pay off your entire student loan balance by the time you are 30, you should take the steps needed to work toward that.
 You should also pay off any credit card debt you have.